wp-plugins/wp-rss-multi-importer/readme.txt

 == Description ==

 All-In-One solution for importing, merging and showing RSS and Atom feeds on your Wordpress site.
-Using this plugin you do 5 things (separately or at the same time):
+Using this plugin you can do 5 things (separately or at the same time):

 <blockquote>